Certifiable Factor Graph Optimization: Introduction

-In summary, the key contributions of this work are:
+In summary, the primary contributions of this work are: \begin{enumerate}

-\begin{enumerate} \item We elucidate the connection between a factor graph model of a quadratically-constrained quadratic program and a factor graph model of the Burer-Monteiro factorization of its associated Shor relaxation.
-Specifically, we show that the latter can be constructed by applying simple algebraic transformations (\emph{lifts}) to the individual variables and factors appearing in the former.
-This result implies that it is possible to instantiate and \emph{locally} optimize these Burer-Monteiro factorizations using existing factor graph-based software libraries augmented with lifted variants of standard variable and factor types.
+\item We prove that the Burer-Monteiro-factored Shor relaxation of a QCQP-representable estimation task with an associated factor graph model admits a factor graph representation with identical variable-factor adjacency, in which the constituent variables and factors are obtained via simple one-to-one algebraic transformations (\emph{lifts}) of those appearing in the original QCQP's factor graph.

-\item We show how to solve the Shor relaxation via the Riemannian Staircase methodology, using our certifiable factor graph framework to instantiate and \emph{locally} optimize the (inner) Burer-Monteiro-factored semidefinite programs in each iteration.
-This framework thus enables practitioners to easily design and deploy certifiable estimators using existing factor graph-based software libraries and workflows.
+\item Leveraging the preceding result, we show how to design, implement, and deploy a wide variety of Riemannian Staircase-based certifiable estimators using existing factor graph software libraries augmented with \emph{lifted} variable and factor types.

-\item We provide concrete descriptions of the lifts of several types of variables (points, rotations, and unit vectors) and factors (relative rotations, rigid motions, pose-to-point measurements, and point-to-point ranges) commonly encountered in robotic mapping and navigation tasks.
+\item We provide explicit constructions of the lifts of several variable types (rotations, translations, and unit vectors) and factors (relative rotation and translation measurements and point-to-point ranges) commonly appearing in robotic navigation and spatial estimation tasks.

-\item We release an open-source C++ implementation of our approach integrated into GTSAM.\footnote{We will provide a link to our implementation following peer review.} \end{enumerate}
+\item We release an open-source C++ implementation of our certifiable factor graph optimization methodology integrated into GTSAM.\footnote{We will provide a link to our implementation following peer review.} \end{enumerate}